scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

       dq.join()

-To access the many cores available, ``processor`` needs to be run as an MPI program under control of ``mpi4py.futures``: ``run -n NP -m mpi4py.futures processor.py``.
-The number of MPI ranks should be equal to the workers requested in the PoolExecutors, ``NP == NF + NA``.
-Lines 12 - 29 show the setup.
-Two ``MPIPoolExecutors`` are instantiated, ``executor_fft`` defines an execution space for Fourier Transformations and ``executor_anl`` defines an execution space for the analysis kernels.
-Dispatching Fourier Transformations and data analysis tasks is handled by ``task_list_spectral``.
+To access the many cores available, ``processor`` needs to be run on Cori as an MPI program under control of ``mpi4py.futures``: ``srun -n NP -m mpi4py.futures processor.py``.
+The number of MPI ranks should be approximately equal to the workers requested in the PoolExecutors, ``NP == NF - 1``.
 Then ``a2_reader`` is instantiated with a configuration mirroring the one of the writer.
 After defining a Queue for Inter-process communication a series of worker threads is started.
 In the main loop ``a2_reader`` consumes the data stream and the data packets are inserted in the queue.
 The array of worker tasks subsequently read data from the queue and dispatch it to the data analysis code.

-The actual data analysis code is done in cython kernels which are described in a later subsection.
+The actual data analysis code is implemented as cython kernels which are described in a later subsection.
 While the low-level implementation of Eqs. (:ref:`eq-S`) - (:ref:`eq-R`) is in cython, ``Delta`` abstracts them through the ``task`` class.
 Sans initialization the relevant class methods looks like this: